samroughley/Prediction-Markets-Arbitrage/README.md

 ## 🚀 Getting Started

-Clone the repository and install dependencies:
+To run the application locally, clone the repository and install dependencies:

 ```bash
 # Clone the repo